Armisuari/esp32_aws_mqtt/SIM7600E_README.md

 # AWS IoT SIM7600E Implementation

-This directory contains an alternative implementation of AWS IoT connectivity using the SIM7600E cellular module instead of WiFi.
-This implementation provides reliable cloud connectivity in areas with limited or no WiFi coverage.
+This implementation provides AWS IoT connectivity using the **SIM7600E cellular module** instead of WiFi.
+This is ideal for remote deployments, mobile applications, or areas with limited or no WiFi coverage.

+> [!NOTE]
+> For WiFi-based connectivity, see the main [README.md](README.md).
+This document focuses on the cellular (SIM7600E) implementation.

 ## Overview